Atahualpa: Spanish conquest

 In January 1531, a Spanish expedition led by Francisco Pizarro, on a mission to conquer the Inca Empire, landed on Puná Island.
-Pizarro brought with him 169 men and 69 horses.
+Pizarro brought with him 180 men and 37 horses.
 The Spaniards headed south and occupied Tumbes, where they heard about the civil war that Huáscar and Atahualpa were waging against each other.
-About a year and a half later, in September 1532, after reinforcements arrived from Spain, Pizarro founded the city of San Miguel de Piura and then marched towards the heart of the Inca Empire, with a force of 106 foot-soldiers and 62 horsemen.
+About a year and a half later, in September 1532, after reinforcements had arrived from Spain, Pizarro founded the city of San Miguel de Piura and then marched towards the heart of the Inca Empire with a force of 106 foot-soldiers and 62 horsemen.
 Atahualpa, in Cajamarca with his army of 80,000 troops, heard that this party of strangers was advancing into the empire and sent an Inca noble to investigate.
 The noble stayed for two days in the Spanish camp, making an assessment of the Spaniards' weapons and horses.
 Atahualpa decided that the 168 Spaniards were not a threat to him and his 80,000 troops, so he sent word inviting them to visit Cajamarca and meet him, expecting to capture them.
 Pizarro and his men thus advanced unopposed through some very difficult terrain.
-They arrived at Cajamarca on November 15, 1532.
+They arrived at Cajamarca on 15 November 1532.